 Students are required to meet with their Dissertation Committee at least twice each year.
-Students must submit meeting minutes/notes to the academic affairs specialist to be kept in their file.

 Dissertation

 A dissertation based upon original investigation and showing mature scholarship must be written and approved by your examining committee.
 Students must register for a total of 30 semester hours of doctoral dissertation credit, with no more than 10 credits taken in any one semester, unless approval is received from the Assistant Dean of the Graduate School.